Why Blockbuster Failed: They Didn’t Care About Customers

 Routing and tagging functions are essential so that other members of your team (such as content marketers and product managers) can leave private comments.
 When whole company effort is used to utilize knowledge of the customer, it leads to better decisions being made.

 4. Use a feedback tab on your site

 In order to keep customers happy, it’s a good idea to give them the right answer in the shortest amount of time.
-One of the ways to do it is by offering a feedback tab with a self-service component.
+One of the ways to do it is by offering a feedback tab with a self-service component – right on your website.

 This way, customers can find an appropriate answer themselves – and if no satisfactory answer was found – they are asked to leave a comment.
 Such subtle “nudges” encourage site visitors to leave a few lines about your product.

 If you’re looking to understand what’s going on in the marketplace, you’ll need to venture on social media sooner than later.
 Here are things to look out for: